vgrillot/supersonic-machine/README.md

 * +3k bonus

 #### Feed lane
-it's the same sw both, and than the upper lane rebound score 300
+It's the same sw both, and than the upper lane rebound.
+Score 300

 #### Drop target
-3000 is lit at start
+3000 is lit at start.
 When all targets down,
 * extraball is lit, score +3000
 * extraball is win, special is lit, score +3000, lit "same player shoot again"